-Riding high on momentum of the COP 24 Silesia Declaration in Katowice heralding a socially inclusive just energy transition from the heart of Poland’s coal mining region, it was inevitable that early enthusiasm was due for a reality check and the Commission’s Just Transition Mechanism (JTM) proposal released in January did not fail to disappoint.
+Riding high on the momentum of the COP 24 Silesia Declaration in Katowice heralding a socially inclusive just energy transition from the heart of Poland’s coal-mining region, it was inevitable that early enthusiasm was due for a reality check and the Commission’s Just Transition Mechanism (JTM) proposal released in January did not fail to disappoint.

 As part of the 10-year EUR one trillion 10 European Green Deal Investment Plan, JTM is envisaged to reach EUR 100 billion of investments over 7 years.
 For some context, one trillion over the next decade would only cover the power sector based on its own estimates, and with the expected increase in 2030 targets later this year more investments will be needed faster.

 Setting aside Poland’s popular assertion that the JTM is an order of magnitude too small, this article will attempt to present the JTF as a case study for CEE efforts to accelerate its energy transition.

 The JTM starts with a paltry EUR 7.5 billion of fresh money which in itself is technically dubious under the MFF framework.
 What the Commission classifies as financial leveraging to reach the heights of this EUR 100 billion critics in Strasbourg deem as misleading creative accounting.
 Both have a point.
 But Eastern recipients have the most to gain and lose when it comes to the Commission’s grandiose figures since they would be obligated to contribute matching euros to receive them in return.

 At the core of JTM is the Just Transition Fund (JTF), functioning primarily to provide grants for Eastern member states that not only face a greater degree of socioeconomic difficulty in transitioning from carbon-intensive economies but suffer from chronically underdeveloped financial markets and investment frameworks.
 I would emphasize that fixing the latter is a precondition for achieving the former.